NginxProxyManager/nginx-proxy-manager/README.md

 - Only use TLSv1.2 and TLSv1.3
 - Uses OCSP Stapling
   - Needs manual migration if you use custom certificates, just upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder
+- fixed dnspod plugin
+  - Needs manual migration, please delete all dnspod certs and recreate them OR you manually change the credentialsfile (see [here](https://github.com/ZoeyVid/nginx-proxy-manager/blob/develop/global/certbot-dns-plugins.js) for the template)
 - Smaller then the original
 - Runs the admin interface on port 81 with https
 - Default page runs also with https